Football in Iraq: National teams

-Football Stadiums in Iraq
+Football stadiums in Iraq

 The Ministry of Youth and Sports developed plans to drastically improve sports infrastructure and have decided to build big stadiums in every governorate of Iraq.
 The government gave them a $2.5bn package for this cause, and plans have been drawn up to build most of the stadiums below.
 They have also used some of this budget to improve football on a local level in areas of the country.
 Most stadiums listed below have been funded by this package, unless they are one of the older stadiums, or the proposed Baghdad Sports City, which will be funded by the Saudi king, King Salman.

 Club tournaments

-Aliyat Al-Shorta reached the final of the AFC Champions League, the biggest tournament in Asian football, in 1971 but withdrew from the final due to it being against an Israeli team.
+Aliyat Al-Shorta reached the final of the Asian Club Championship, the biggest tournament in Asian football, in 1971 but withdrew from the final due to it being against an Israeli team.
 Al-Rasheed also reached the final in 1989 but lost on away goals.
 Al-Shorta won the first ever edition of the Arab Club Champions Cup in 1982 with Al-Rasheed winning that competition three times in a row (1985, 1986, 1987).
-Al-Talaba and Al-Zawraa both lost the final of the Asian Cup Winners' Cup in 1995 and 2000 respectively, before Al-Quwa Al-Jawiya won Asia's second-tier tournament, the AFC Cup, three consecutive times in 2016, 2017 and 2018.
+Al-Talaba and Al-Zawraa both lost the final of the Asian Cup Winners' Cup in 1995 and 2000 respectively, and Erbil lost the final of Asia's second-tier tournament, the AFC Cup, twice in 2012 and 2014.
+Al-Quwa Al-Jawiya won the AFC Cup three consecutive times in 2016, 2017 and 2018, while Duhok won the 2024–25 edition of the AGCFF Gulf Club Champions League.